 Let's imagine that you've just heard something surprising about an acquaintance - how to you decide whether to believe this gossip?

 Just like this social life example, we ask a lot of questions and use discernment to judge information in our research, paying extra attention to its source.
-But where do you start?
-One helpful tool to help guide your evaluations is the CRAP test.
+Here's something to try - look at a source in terms of these 3 criteria:

 Why do we cite information in our research projects and papers?
 Remember, good information often comes from the hard work and study of other scholars, and we practice justice in our studies when we give credit to those whose work has helped us learn.
 Not only that, but we provide a pathway for others to learn from by showing where we got our information, if our readers would like to know more.